Dynamic High-Order Control Barrier Functions with Diffuser for Safety-Critical Trajectory Planning at Signal-Free Intersections: CONCLUSION

 The experiment conducted in this study demonstrates the stability, realism, and generalization of our proposed DSC-Diffuser planning method while maintaining driving safety.
 Our proposed method offers a promising approach for safe and adaptable autonomous driving.
+For example, it can be directly applied to the urban deployment of AVs at uncontrolled intersections, where unpredictable traffic behaviors require robust safety measures.
+Moreover, integration with existing traffic management systems can optimize traffic flow, reduce congestion, and enhance overall road safety in complex urban environments.
 There exist some limitations.
 Our study assumes that other vehicles do not respond to the ego vehicle's actions, which is a significant limitation in autonomous driving planning \cite{rhinehart2021contingencies}.
-It is also assumed that the sensory system can perfectly obtain the states of other vehicles, which could be improved by accounting for the prediction and uncertainty of other vehicles' states and limitations of the sensory system.
+It is also assumed that the sensory system can perfectly obtain the states of other vehicles, which could be addressed by integrating methods that consider prediction uncertainty, sensor noise, and communication delays \cite{gao2020feature,ding2023end}.
+Furthermore, this study did not account for variations in vehicle perception and control due to the lack of fully developed models capturing the diverse capabilities of real-world vehicles, which will be considered in future research.
+For future work, we aim to explore the dynamic selection of DHOCBF parameters to further improve the adaptability and then expend our methods to connected autonomous vehicles \cite{mirheli2019consensus,wang2023coordination,gong2024collision}.